misson20000/Atmosphere/docs/main.md

 + [Exosphère](../docs/components/exosphere.md), a fully-featured custom secure monitor.
 + [Stratosphère](../docs/components/stratosphere.md), a set of custom system modules
 + [Troposphère](../docs/components/troposphere.md), Application-level patches to the Horizon OS.
 This component has not been implemented yet.
 + [Thermosphère](../docs/components/thermosphere.md), a hypervisor-based emuNAND implementation.
+This component has also not been implemented yet.

 ### Modules
 The Stratosphère component of Atmosphère contains various modules.
 These have a `.kip` extension.
 They provide custom features, extend existing features, or replace Nintendo sysmodules.